William Park and Son

 In 1895 the company was advertising branches in Musselburgh, South St Andrew Street, Edinburgh, Deansgate in Manchester and 115 Cannon Street, Lomdon.

 William Park and Son opened as a retail outlet in New York in 1896, run by his younger brother, Mungo, (b.
 1877).
 This was followed by course design businesses in the same city and in Toronto.
-The New York business seems to have closed in 1897/8 as Mungo has an advertisement in the American version of Golf 'Mungo Park now manager for his brother Willie Park, Jr, of 118 West 23rd street, New York, on account of the discontinuance of the business, is open for an engagement as professional for the season of 1898'
+The New York business seems to be closing in 1897/8 as Mungo has an advertisement in the American version of Golf 'Mungo Park now manager for his brother Willie Park, Jr, of 118 West 23rd street, New York, on account of the discontinuance of the business, is open for an engagement as professional for the season of 1898' but anothet brother, Jack is dispatched to take care of it.

 Over his lifetime Willie Park designed about 170 courses.
 He founded Huntercombe in Oxfordshire as a golf resort in 1900, again with Mungo as his assistant.
 In between all this he still found the time to write two classic golf instruction books, The Game of Golf and The Art of Putting.
 Putting was a skill for which he was particularly renowned, using a gooseneck, offset putter he designed himself and known as "Old Pawky".
 He died in 1925.